What are the ‘must-do’ activities while visiting Bali?

 Bali is full of surprises and there are so many things to do that we can easily forget something.
-The island of Gods is so marvelous that we would need an endless holiday to see it all, unfortunately this is not the case of everyone so here are some suggestions of things you must do, must see and must eat in Bali.
+The island of Gods is so marvelous that you would need an endless holiday to see it all, unfortunately, this is not the case of everyone so here are some suggestions of things you must do, you must see and you must eat in Bali.

-1 – Sip a cocktail at one of Seminyak’s trendy beach club
+Sipping a cocktail at a trendy beach club – Seminyak

-Seminyak’s spectacular coastline is home to amazing chilling out spots, drinking a bintang beer in one of those is a must in Bali!
+Seminyak’s spectacular coastline is home to amazing chilling out spots, drinking a Bintang beer in one of those is a must see in Bali!

-Ku De Ta is the fancy place to be and also must be included to your Bali bucket list, filled up with tourists and expats alike the place boasts some of the most happening parties on the island.
+Ku De Ta is the place to be and must be included to your Bali bucket list.
+Attracting tourists and expats alike the place boasts some of the most happening parties on the island.

 Not far from here, you’ll find Cocoon beach club home to a blue and white Mediterranean and pool parties, a must for Bali beachgoers.